Hackerjedi666/CybersecNotes/oscp/README.md

 4. create some shellcode to exploit the program.
 5. Done!

-EIP register holds the address of what is beign executed (in this case the main function).
+EIP register holds the address of what is being executed (in this case the main function).

+Heap is where you can allocate large chunks of memory, Heap and stack both moves opposite to each other.